Manoj-Yandapalli/SnakeGame/README.md

 # SnakeGame
-Source Code For Basic Snake Game
-Snake size remains the same(=1) even after Eating Food
+Source Code For Basic Snake Game in which Snake size remains the same(=1) even after Eating Food